radiovisual/birdwatch/readme.md

 Birdwatch v3 comes equipped with its own built-in server.
 You don't have to configure the server at all, it will launch just fine using the defaults, but in case you need more control, you can configure the server by:

-- [Turning it on or off](https://github.com/radiovisual/birdwatch#server) using the `server: <true|false>` option.
+- [Turning it on or off](https://github.com/radiovisual/birdwatch#server) using the `server: <true|false>` option
 - [Overriding the url to the Birdwatch cache](https://github.com/radiovisual/birdwatch#cacheDir) with the `cacheDir: <path>` option
 - [Specifying the port](https://github.com/radiovisual/birdwatch#port) you want the server to run on with the `port: <portnumber>` option
 - [Optionally serving test data](https://github.com/radiovisual/birdwatch#testData) in a JSON format using the `testData: <json>` option

 **Tip:** If you have your own caching server, just turn the Birdwatch server off, and feed your server the Birdwatch cache file.
+The cache file is generated even if the server is turned off.

 ## API